anna-dor-plumsail/documents-docs/source/document-generation/xlsx/charts.rst

 .. image:: ../../_static/img/document-generation/pie-chart-template.png
     :alt: Pie chart template

 As we want to display production from 2017 only, we create a simple table and use :code:`{{prod.country}}` and :code:`{{prod.value2017}}` tags to refer needed properties inside our objects.
-To learn how to build a chart based on multiple columns of data please review the next `clustered columns <./charts.html#clustered-columns-charts>`_ section.
+To learn how to build a chart based on multiple columns of data please review the next `clustered column <./charts.html#clustered-column-charts>`_ section.

 We also add :code:`{{title}}` and :code:`{{description}}` tags to the top of the page to let the engine know that we want to render corresponding properties.